Homepage > Journal > What are digital products?

 What are the types of digital products?
 Digital product business models

-They depend on business goals, the nature of the product itself, as well as the customer and user habits and expectations.
+Of course, business models and methods for offering digital products are very diverse.
+They depend on business goals, the nature of the product itself, and customer and user habits and expectations.

-The core of this model is to multiply digital services and products which are more or less interconnected, which results in customer dependence on the provider.
+The core of this model is multiplying digital services and products that are more or less interconnected, which results in customer dependence on the provider.

 The free model should, of course, be treated conventionally.